flenniken/statictea/docs/messages.md

-    "You cannot assign to the functions dictionary.", ## wReadOnlyFunctions "The variable \'$1\' wasn\'t found in the l or f dictionaries.", ## wNotInLorF "You cannot call the variable because it\'s not a function or a list of functions.", ## wNotFunction "None of the $1 functions matched the first argument."]
+    "You cannot assign to the functions dictionary.", ## wReadOnlyFunctions "The variable \'$1\' wasn\'t found in the l or f dictionaries.", ## wNotInLorF "You cannot call the variable because it\'s not a function or a list of functions.", ## wNotFunction "None of the $1 functions matched the first argument.", ## wNoneMatchedFirst "Ran out of characters before finishing the statement.", ## wNotEnoughCharacters "No matching end right bracket.", ## wNoMatchingBracket "Invalid character.",   ## wInvalidCharacter
+    "Invalid argument."]
 ```